SumitxThokar/Learning-Loop-ML-Edition/README.md

 ## Day 44 - 9/1/2023
 - Worked on project of Facial recognition with Siamese Network.
 I completed the first part where I created a conda environment, installed and imported required packagaes, setup the GPU for the jupyter network by downloading cuba toolkit.

+## Day 45 - 9/2/2023
+- Furthermore on Facial recognition Project, today I completed the part where I collected anchor, positive and negative image for the model.
+Next I preprocess the images created positve and negative samples and load those data into TF Dataloader.

+## Day 46 - 9/3/2023
+- Sticking with the project I was able to build a Siamese Neural Network with similar architecture in the research paper.
+After building the model I trained and test the model using 2 way pipeline structure.

+## Day 47 - 9/4/2023
+- Finally it was time when we make facial recognition predictions.
+I used open cv to make the prediction real-time.
+The result was pretty bad but it is the journey which matters than the destination.
+I learned alot working in the project and from now on I will be doing these project quite often.